Planning with a functional minimalist DIY weekly planner printable (52 Planners in 52 Weeks – Week 35)

 Setting up the Week

-I created a simple weekly planner in Photoshop using black as the only color.
+I created a simple weekly planner in Microsoft Word using black as the only color.
 I was originally going to create a 1 page planner by decided I needed more space so added more list sections – can never have too much list planning space!

 Related: Planner Organization: Why I use the Arc Planner instead of binders